 Finance and accounting are considered the most math-heavy of business degree programs.
 In terms of soft skills, if you’re studying finance or accounting, you’ll need to be good communicators as well.
 Finance professionals budget, invest, and manage money for people and businesses.
-Finance majors tend to be well-organized, detail-oriented people who are good at forecasting and like to work with money.
+Finance students tend to be well-organized, detail-oriented people who are good at forecasting and like to work with money.

 Finance classes: Expect to take a lot of math and economics courses as a finance major.
 You can also expect to take business ethics, accounting, and management core classes if you are studying finance.
 You may be required to take some liberal arts classes, such as communications.

 What can I do with my degree?
 Finance grads often work in roles that help people or businesses make better economic decisions.
 Typical careers include financial analysis, investment banking, and insurance management.
 According to the BLS, finance jobs are expected to grow by 7% by 2028.

 Entry-level jobs for finance students include:

 Finance major salaries: According to the National Association of Colleges and Employers (NACE), the 2019 median starting salary for finance majors is approximately $58,000.
 That said, finance salaries take off like a rocket once you gain some experience.
 For instance, the median pay for a financial analyst in 2018 is $85,660, according to the BLS, with asset management and investment banking financial analysts earning as much as $125,000 early in their career, according to the job site WayUp.